solliancenet/azure-synapse-analytics-day/README.md

 ## Exercise 5 - [Data Science with Spark](./05-data-science-with-spark.md)

-In this exercise you will play the role of a Data Scientist that based on the <TBD> dataset, using Synapse Notebook, creates a model to predict <TBD>.
+In this exercise you will play the role of a Data Scientist that based on the <TBD> dataset, using Synapse Spark, creates a model to predict <TBD>.

 Modern era data environments must handle in a performant and seamless way any data an organization might have.
 In almost all cases, this means a combination of relational SQL-style capabilities and big data ones.
 In the world of massively distributed big data processing platforms, Spark is almost an implicit choice.

-Azure Synapse Analytics provides Apache Spark pools to support data science workloads.
+Azure Synapse Analytics provides Apache Spark to support data science workloads.
 They enable data scientists to perform all their specific tasks while benefiting from the integration with the other Synapse services.